 All three bowls being compact are easy to clean.
-Obviously, you’d want to clean the bowl immediate after using it so that it doesn’t dry up.
+You’d want to wash the bowl immediately after using it so that it doesn’t dry up.
 The two cups and mixing bowl is dishwasher safe if you prefer using that to wash dishes.

 |Jug capacity||2 - 24-ounce cup|